WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Weakly | `Weakly Disguise {Player} as {Role} {(Duration?)}` Strongly | `Strongly Disguise {Player} as {Role} {(Duration?)}`

+When not specifying a duration, the default duration is `permanent`.

 **Triggers:** There are no triggers associated with targeting.

 ### Protecting